 If you take the federal R&D credit, you may qualify for a state R&D credit on eligible expenditures made in Vermont.
 The Vermont credit can be taken in an amount equal to 27% of the federal tax credit allowed in the taxable year.
 This credit applies to personal income tax or business or corporate income tax.
 Any unused credit available may be carried forward up to 10 years.

 Each year, we publish a list of taxpayers who claimed this credit during the most recently completed calendar year.
 For more information about this tax credit, contact the Vermont Department of Taxes.

 In response to the Federal Tax Cuts and Jobs Act (TCJA) of 2017, Vermont lawmakers created a nonrefundable credit of 5% on the first $20,000 of eligible charitable contributions per tax year.
-This new credit begins with the 2018 tax year and applies to the Vermont Income Tax Return.
+This credit began with the 2018 tax year and applies to the Vermont Income Tax Return.
 For more information, please view our press release or watch the video below.
-For a list of Charities by County, visit the VtSHARES Campaign.

 Taxpayers making charitable donations should keep good records, including receipts, of tax-deductible contributions.
 Do not send receipts to the Department of Taxes.
 Taxpayers may be asked to provide evidence of donations later.
 Visit the IRS website to learn more about Recording Charitable Contributions.

 Vermont Earned Income Tax Credit

 The Earned Income Tax Credit (EITC or EIC) is a benefit for working people with low to moderate incomes.
 To qualify, you must meet certain requirements for federal EITC and file a Form 1040, U.S. Individual Income Tax Return, even if you do not owe any tax or are not required to file.
 EITC is a refundable credit that may reduce the amount of tax you owe or give you a refund.